 SAP’s software is complex.
-How well do you generally know when, where, and how to maintain it?
+How well do you generally know when, where, and how to provide maintenance for it?

 Using tools such as our own knowledge base, we know if there is a pre-existing fix to any SAP issue and if a software patch is available.
 We will also know if that customer has that patch available to them in an archive created before they left SAP for support.
 If a standard patch is available, we will help the customer to retrieve and apply it.
 If they do not have the original patch or find a new issue, then our team will develop our own version of the fix and then supply that to the customer.
 Simple, really!